Nyandwi/algorithms/concepts/dynamic-programming.md

 ```
 fibo_2(3)
-3
+2
 fibo_2(120)
-8670007398507948658051921
+5358359254990966640871840
 ```
 * `fibo_2(n)` in few words: If `n` is either 1 or 0, return 1 since the fibonacci of 1 or 0 is 1.
 If `n` is greater than 1 and is in `mimo`(initialized as `empty dictionary` to store `overlapping recursive calls`), return the value of `n` in `mimo` (we are saving `n` as keys in `mimo` dictionary and their results as values).
 If `n` is not in `mimo`, it means we haven't computed it yet, and so compute it and save the results in `memo`.

 * Now we have a very efficient fibonacci series for computing even large series for resonably short time.
 Computing `fibo_2(120)` takes fraction of milliseconds when it was almost impossible to find it with normal recursive function.
-Indeed, normal recursive function would take `250,000 years` to find it if we assume each recursive call takes 1 nanosecond.
+Indeed, normal recursive function would take `thousands of years` to find it if we assume each recursive call takes 1 nanosecond.
 That really demonstrates the beauty of dynamic programming.

 * The runtime of `fibo_2(n)` is `O(n)` since we are caching the results and there are only n values to pass to `fibo_2(n).` Looking the value in a dictionary takes `O(1)` constant time, so we don't count that.
 This also much better than O(2<sup>n</sup>) of normal recursive function.

-<a name='3></a>
+<a name='3'></a>
 ### 3. Dynamic Programming With Bottom Up Approach

 * The approach we used to solve the above fibonacci series with dynamic programming is typically called `top-down approach` where we start solving the problem from the top, divide it into subproblems, save the results of the overlapping subproblems and reuse the results later.